Model Building with F-Theory

 As would be expected from the brane-like interpretation for elliptically fibered Calabi-Yaus $Z$, chiral matter is localized on the intersection of the `$7$-branes.'
 This can easily be seen from the Leray spectral sequence: \be H^1(Z,V)\ \sim\ H^0(B_2,R^1) \ee where for each point $p$ on $B_2$ \be R^1_p\ =\ H^1(T^2_p,V|_{T^2_p}). \ee Now recall that $V|_{T^2}$ splits as a sum of degree zero line bundles $\sum_i L_i$, and $H^p(T^2,L_i)$ vanish unless $L_i$ is the trivial line bundle.
 So the only contributions come from the locus where one of the $L_i$ becomes a trivial line bundle, so that its Wilson lines around the cycles of the $T^2$ vanish.
 This is precisely the locus $\Sigma = C \cap \sigma_{B_2}$ where the spectral cover intersects the section, and it is sometimes called the `matter curve'.
 More precisely one can show that \cite{Curio:1998vu,Diaconescu:1998kg} \be H^1(Z,V) = \Ext^1(i_*\cO_{B_2}, j_*L) = H^0(\Sigma,L \otimes N_{B_2}|_\Sigma). \ee Here $N_{B_2}$ is the normal bundle of $B_2$ in $Z$, and $N_C$ is the normal bundle to $C$.
 Since $Z$ is Calabi-Yau, we have $N_{B_2}=K_{B_2}, N_C = K_{C}$.
 For later comparison with $F$-theory, it is useful to decompose the line bundle $L$ by separating out the traceless piece: \be L|_\Sigma = L_\gamma^\lambda \otimes N_{B_2}^{-1/2} \otimes N_C^{1/2}|_\Sigma , \qquad \quad c_1(L_\gamma) = \gamma \ee so that we can express the number of chiral fields as \be h^0(\Sigma,L_\gamma^\lambda|_\Sigma \otimes K_\Sigma^{1/2}). \ee

 \newsubsubsection{Summary of the heterotic construction}

 Suppose we are given a Calabi-Yau three-fold $Z$ with an elliptic fibration $\pi: Z \to B_2$, and a section $\sigma_{B_2}: B_2 \to Z$.
 Then an interesting class of $SU(n)$ bundles (and in fact also bundles with more general structure groups) can be constructed with only the following ingredients: \begin{enumerate} \item An elliptically fibred threefold $\pi: Z \to B_2$, and a section $\sigma_{B_2}: B_2 \to Z$. \item An $n$-fold covering $p_{B_2}: C \to B_2$ with the homology class $[C] = n[\sigma_{B_2}] + [\pi^*\eta] \in H_4(Z,{\bf Z})$.
 Equivalently, we may specify a section of a weighted projective bundle $s: B_2 \to {\cal W}_{SU(n)}$.
 This involves specifying a line bundle ${\cal N}$ on $B_2$ with $c_1({\cal N}) = \eta$.
 The spectral cover describes the Wilson lines of the bundle $V$ along the $T^2$ fibres. \item A line bundle $L$ over $C$.
 Generically the only allowed line bundles on $C$ have a first Chern class of the form \be c_1(L) = -\half (c_1(C) - p^* c_1(B_2)) + \lambda \, \gamma \ee with $\gamma$ defined in (\ref{hetgammadefinition}).
-Thus choosing the line bundle $L$ amounts to specifying $\lambda$, which must be an integer or half-integer, so that $c_1(L)$ is integer quantized.
+Thus for generic complex structure moduli choosing the line bundle $L$ amounts to specifying $\lambda$, which must be chosen so that $c_1(L)$ is integer quantized.
 In addition, one may turn on bundles on $\sigma_{B_2}$ (the reducible part of the spectral cover), which will further break the observed four-dimensional gauge symmetry. \end{enumerate}

 \newsubsection{Duality map in the stable degeneration limit}

 \newsubsubsection{Matching the holomorphic data}